Best national parks in California

 Yosemite features towering granite cliffs, dramatic waterfalls and old-growth forests, as well as the rock faces Half Dome and El Capitan, the Yosemite Valley and Yosemite Falls, the country's tallest waterfall.
 Three giant sequoia groves, along with a pristine wilderness in the heart of the Sierra Nevada, are home to an abundance of rare plant and animal species.
 Currently, there are over 5,000 bison free-roaming the park.

 This exotic desert landscape is populated by thousands of the famous Joshua tree—along with boulders and rock formations that make the views so iconic.
 Changes in elevation make for starkly contrasting environments including bleached sand dunes, dry lakes, rugged mountains, valleys full of wildflowers and giant clusters of granite monoliths.
-(If you go, check out our guide to the park!)

 Called "the Galapagos of North America," the Channel Islands are made up of eight separate islands, five of which are protected and off-limits to the public.
 The islands are home to more than 2,000 species of land plants and animals—145 are unique to the islands, including the Island Fox, one of the rarest mammals on the planet.
 Since half of the park's area is underwater, consider renting a kayak and taking a guided tour of Painted Cave, one of the world's deepest sea caves.